GModModGod/Menu-Mods/README.md

 ---- | ------- | -----------
 menumods_enabled | 1 | Enables the mounting of Lua files in the menu state.
-Will disable the files only after restarting Garry's Mod. menumods_debugMode | 0 | Enables printing extra debug info to the console. menumods_enableLogging | 0 | Enables saving logs of extra debug info into the folder "data/menu_mods/logs". menumods_net_enabled | 1 | Enables the Menu Mods net library which sends data between the menu and client states. menumods_net_tickRate | 30 | Sets the number of times per second at which net messages are sent between the menu and client states.
+Will disable the files only after restarting Garry's Mod. menumods_debugMode | 0 | Enables printing extra debug info to the console. menumods_enableJavaScriptLogging | 0 | Enables saving logs of JavaScript code being executed into the folder "data/menu_mods/logs". menumods_enableLuaErrorLogging | 0 | Enables saving logs of Lua errors into the folder "data/menu_mods/logs". menumods_net_enabled | 1 | Enables the Menu Mods net library which sends data between the menu and client states. menumods_net_tickRate | 30 | Sets the number of times per second at which net messages are sent between the menu and client states.
 Set to 0 for one tick every frame.